If Jesus Rose from the Dead, then (#23) Satan Was Crushed

 For we know that the whole creation groans and suffers the pains of childbirth together until now.
 And not only this, but also we ourselves, having the first fruits of the Spirit, even we ourselves groan within ourselves, Romans 8:22-23

 But instead of annihilating everything, God breathed out a marvelous promise that one day the Seed would come.
 This was the promised Messiah.
-And when He came, though Satan would bruise His heel, He would crush his head.
+And when He would come, though Satan would bruise His heel, the Messiah would crush Satan's head.

 And in the fullness of time, that happened, at the death and resurrection of Jesus, the Christ.
 And, that crushing is ongoing, part of the march of the people of God throughout the world: